How to Stay Cool in Your RV, Camper, or Motorhome

 - Make cooking an outdoor social event by setting up chairs and tables nearby.

-Another great hint, which is also a great time and electricity saver, is to cook enough for the next day(s).
+Another great time and electricity saver is to cook enough for the next day(s).
 It takes a lot less time and energy to warm up leftovers than to cook one meal at a time.

 Eat Chilled Foods